 You must be able to prove the doctor was negligent.
 If you made a mistake following the doctor’s instructions, the doctor isn’t necessarily liable for any injuries or harm resulting.
 If the doctor diagnosed your symptoms incorrectly and gave you the wrong prescription as a result, you may have a malpractice case.
 The negligence also has to have caused harm in some way.
 If the negligence led to a costly medical stay, caused physical pain or emotional distress, or forced you to take time off work or school, you’d meet the criteria for medical malpractice.
 There are still variables that an experienced malpractice attorney would look for to ensure you have a valid complaint.

-Arrange for a free consultation with Jordan, Herington & Rowley.
+Arrange for a free consultation with Denver personal injury attorneys from Jordan, Herington & Rowley.
 Medical malpractice laws can be hard to navigate on your own.
 With an experienced malpractice attorney by your side, you’re fully supported if you decide to file a lawsuit.
 Call (303) INJURED at your earliest convenience.